Itangalo/Math-and-board-game-design/README.md

 I want to start with real basics, and I want to keep videos to 10 minutes or less.
 (I will probably fail on both, but ambitions are good.)

-I imagine that the first videos will be something like this.
+I imagine that the first videos will be something like this. **Feel free to post your own ideas in [the issue queue](https://github.com/Itangalo/Math-and-board-game-design/issues)!** I'd love to hear what you would like to see when it comes to applying mathematics to board game design.

 ### A: The introduction